LDSSA/batch7-students/guides/python-venv.md

 source ~/.virtualenvs/s01/bin/activate
 ```

->Note: after you activate your virtual environment you should see at the left of your command line the name of your virtual environment surrounded by parenthesis, like this:
+>Note: after you activate your virtual environment you should see the name of your virtual environment surrounded by parenthesis at the beginning of your command line, like this:

 ```bash
 mig@my-machine % source ~/.virtualenvs/s01/bin/activate